Libensemble/libensemble/docs/FAQ.rst

     one worker, leaving none to run simulation functions.

   - An error in the allocation function.
-For example, perhaps the allocation waiting for all requested evaluations to be returned (e.g, before starting a new generator), but this condition is not returning True even though all scheduled evaluations have returned.
+For example, perhaps the allocation waiting for all requested evaluations to be returned (e.g., before starting a new generator), but this condition is not returning True even though all scheduled evaluations have returned.
 This can be due to incorrect implementation (e.g., it has not considered points that